paezha/University-AI-Panel/README.md

     intelligence company in Joshi (2022) but only in the much later article by Garsten (2024).

-[^11]: Rhett Power is a motivational speaker and executive coach
+[^11]: Rhett Power is a motivational speaker and executive coach.

 [^12]: Probably to work on something else, and not for the university,
-    hence leading to “efficiencies”
+    hence leading to “efficiencies”.

 [^13]: Anthony Hié is Chief Innovation and Digital officer at
     [Excelia](https://www.excelia-group.com/about-excelia/our-schools/excelia-business-school).